cxt2267/TopStock/README.md

 # TopStock

-This is a **Stock Ranking** web application built using **Angular** with a **Django** REST API.
-Stocks are ranked based on various criteria such as news/social media commentary and fundamental, technical, and sentimental analyses.
-Rankings are determined in two categories: **short-term investments** and **long-term investments**.
+This is a **Stock Rating** web application built using **Angular** with a **Django** REST API.
+Stocks are rated based on various criteria such as news/social media activity and fundamental and technical analyses techniques.
+Stocks are given a rating for their profitability using four types of trading techniques: **position, swing, day, and scalp trading**.

 ## Features

 - **Stock Search:** Users can search for a stock by symbol or name.
 - **Stock Summary:** Each stock has a detailed summary page.
 - **Daily Rankings:** Stocks are ranked daily based on various factors.
-- **Short-term and Long-term Rankings:** Users can view rankings based on their investment preferences.
 - **User-friendly UI:** Clean and modern interface built with **Angular Material**.

 ## Technologies